MAnitsu/PlaywrightUITest/README.md

 ```

 ## 📄 How to Create New Tests
-### 1. Create a new file in pages/ to import the page fixture:
+### 1. Create a new file in pages/ to import the page fixtures:
 ```python
 class YourPage:
     def __init__(self, page: Page): # in the constructor all the locators needed must be assigned